-Consumers should be aware of the ingredients contained in energy drinks and make educated decisions whether or not these beverages are the best choice for their bodies.
+Consumers should be aware of all the ingredients added to energy drinks and then make educated decisions whether or not these beverages are the best choice for their bodies.

 - Kavita M. Babu, MD, Richard James Church, MD, William Lewander, MD.
 "Energy Drinks: The New Eye-Opener For Adolescents".
 Clinical Pediatric Emergency Medicine.
 2008

 - Caffiene FAQ a great resource for scientific caffeine information.

 - Green Eyed Guide to Energy Drinks.

 - How do energy drinks help with exercise?